- How Much Money Is Needed To Invest In Rental Property?

 1) Taking advice from your sister-in-law about property investment

-Your best bet is to digest market data and make your own conclusions.
+Your best bet for success is to digest market data and make your own conclusions.

 2) Listen to the mass media on when to buy and sell